-Companies will most likely invest in direct, on-site renewable projects only if the ITC will be available, 94 about which market uncertainty yields a couple of issues for foreign corporations.
+Companies will most likely invest in direct, on-site renewable projects only if the ITC will be available, about which market uncertainty yields a couple of issues for foreign corporations.
 For one, foreign companies may be reticent to invest in U.S. renewable projects because foreign corporations need enough U.S.-source passive taxable income for the ITC to offset passive taxes, assuming that the investment is passive.
-95 Without U.S.-source passive taxable income, the ITC cannot be applied.
+Without U.S.-source passive taxable income, the ITC cannot be applied.

-DAVID GARDINER & ASSOCS., supra note 86, at 16.
+&lt;sup>91 DAVID GARDINER & ASSOCS., supra note 86, at 16.

-Presidential Memorandum, supra note 3.
+&lt;sup>92 Presidential Memorandum, supra note 3.

-93 See infra Parts III (c)-(e).
+&lt;sup>93 See infra Parts III (c)-(e).

-94 Walsh, supra note 4, at 235.
+&lt;sup>94 Walsh, supra note 4, at 235.

-^{95 26} U.S.C. §§ 881-882 (2006).
+&lt;sup>95 26 U.S.C. §§ 881-882 (2006).

 Foreign entities operate under different rules than their domestic counterparts in determining U.S. active and passive income.
-A foreign entity has U.S.-source active income if the income is "effectively connected" to a U.S. trade or business ("ECI")96; a foreign entity has U.S.-source passive income if the income is interest, dividends, rents, salaries, wages and other fixed or determinable annual periodic income ("FDAP" income).97
+A foreign entity has U.S.-source active income if the income is "effectively connected" to a U.S. trade or business ("ECI"); a foreign entity has U.S.-source passive income if the income is interest, dividends, rents, salaries, wages and other fixed or determinable annual periodic income ("FDAP" income).

-For the purpose of foreign entities, passive income may be transformed into income that is effectively connected to a U.S. trade or business, 98 thereby triggering a reclassification of such passive income to active income and affecting the applicability of the ITC.
+For the purpose of foreign entities, passive income may be transformed into income that is effectively connected to a U.S. trade or business, thereby triggering a reclassification of such passive income to active income and affecting the applicability of the ITC.
 In such situations, while the investment in the renewable project may be passive, the foreign corporation may not have passive taxable income where the FDAP is transformed into ECI, thereby rendering the ECI useless for the year at issue, if no other passive income exists for the ITC to offset.
-99

 There are two tests that are used to determine whether FDAP income is reclassified as ECI: the asset-use test and the business-activities test.
-100 The asset-use test examines "whether the income, gain, or loss is derived from assets used in, or held for use in, the conduct of the trade or business in the United States."
-101 The business-activities test evaluates "whether the activities of the trade or business conducted in the United States were a material factor in the realization of the income, gain, or loss."
-102
+The asset-use test examines "whether the income, gain, or loss is derived from assets used in, or held for use in, the conduct of the trade or business in the United States."
+The business-activities test evaluates "whether the activities of the trade or business conducted in the United States were a material factor in the realization of the income, gain, or loss."

 This Article is skeptical that foreign companies would invest in renewable projects without ITC utilization and no other investment alternatives.
 This could occur if FDAP income were transformed into ECI due to the asset-use or business-activities test.
 This scenario assumes, however, that the multinational has no other U.S.-source passive taxable income to be offset by the ITC.
 If the multinational were to invest under this scenario, it would need to engage in foreign tax planning and generate passive income in the future to use the ITC, which can be carried forward twenty years thereafter.
-103 It appears more probable that, without current use of the ITC, foreign multinationals will not invest.
-However, those foreign companies that are capable of investing in renewable projects are likely to be large, multinational
+It appears more probable that, without current use of the ITC, foreign multinationals will not invest.
+However, those foreign companies that are capable of investing in renewable projects are likely to be large, multinational companies.
+As such, it is probable that these companies have sufficient U.S.-source passive income so as to render this a superfluous issue.